 During an archaeological expedition on Bouvetøya Island in Antarctica, a team of archaeologists and other scientists find themselves caught up in a battle between the two legends.
 Soon, the team realize that only one species can win.

-Following clues to the origin of mankind a team journey across the universe and find a structure on a distant planet containing a monolithic statue of a humanoid head and stone cylinders of alien blood but they soon find they are not alone.
+Following clues to the origin of mankind a team journey across the universe and find a structure on a distant moon containing a monolithic statue of a humanoid head and stone cylinders of alien blood but they soon find they are not alone.

-200 years after the conclusion of Alien 3, the company is able to resurrect Ripley through the process of cloning and the scientists successfully take the Queen Alien out of her.
+200 years after the conclusion of Alien 3, the Company is able to resurrect Ripley through the process of cloning and the scientists successfully take the Queen Alien out of her.
 But, Ripley's DNA gets mixed up with the Queen's and she begins to develop certain alien characteristics.
 The scientists begin breeding the aliens, but they later escape.
-Soon the Xeno-morphs are running amok on the ship, which is on course to earth.
+Soon the Xeno-morphs are running amok on the ship, which is on course to Earth.
 The Queen then gives birth to a deadly new breed of alien, which could spell disaster for the entire human race.
-It's up to Ripley and a band of space pirates to stop the ship before it reaches earth.
+It's up to Ripley and a band of space pirates to stop the ship before it reaches Earth.
 Written by

 Andrew Kasch <akasch@Chattanooga.net>

 11 of 12 people found this review helpful.